10 Free Debt Advice Tips from 9 Personal Finance Experts

 Also, be flexible with yourself, knowing that works today might not make sense in a year.
 “Our priorities change… The best advice is to know your needs and what will work for you,” says Tayne.

 10. Don’t wait – start now

 This last piece of advice is just as important as the first.
 Knowing what and how to do something is good, but you’ll need to act if you want to make a change.

-If you want some help creating a personalized plan, Money Management International offers free debt advice from counselors who can help you create a budget, manage loans, pay off credit cards, and build credit.
+If you want some help creating a personalized plan, Money Management International offers free, confidential debt advice from counselors who can help you create a budget, manage loans, pay off credit cards, and build credit.